travelster/DBGallery/beyond-basics/public-upload.md

   </figcaption>
 </figure>

-If the Public Folders configuration window looks similiar to the Sharing configuration window, it is because they are indeed functionaly related.
+If the Public Folders configuration window looks similiar to the <a href="https://docs.dbgallery.com/sharing">Sharing</a> configuration window, it is because they are indeed functionaly related.
 Public Uploads share a folder for uploading, and is accessible by anyone with the link.
 Sharing allows viewing of images by anyone with the link.
 This is also why both these are combined on the Share Management page.

 ### 3. Share the link
 Upon pressing the "Save and copy public upload link" button, the link is copied to the clipboard and is ready to provide to recipients.
 That may be via email, a messaging platform such as Slack, or dropping it on social media.